thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 ![Class diagram](classDiagram.png)

 * DebugView
     * This class controls the view of the system when testing.
 The type of information will be any sort of relevant debug material required.
-It shall be used whenever we need a raw look at what information the camera is detecting and/or using.
+It shall be used whenever the team needs a raw look at what information the camera is detecting and/or using.

 * ConfigView
     * ConfigView is the GUI the user will see and interact with.
 This will be the most used View component of the system.
 It will be the component the user interacts with to identify the points of interest of the scene.
 It should be accessible through the Model and/or Controller due to the critical input it holds.